KoBeWi/Metroidvania-System/README.md

 ![](Media/EditorCustomElements.gif)

-If the custom element list does not match your theme, you can use Refresh Custom Elements option in [Manage tab](#manage).
+If the custom element list does not match your theme, you can use Refresh Custom Elements option in the [Manage tab](#manage).

 ### Map Viewer